Jarl-Bjoern/Yggdrasil/README.md

 Furthermore, you have the choice between ***full_install***, which is aimed at a Kali installation with GUI and ***minimal_install***, which is aimed at the CLI variant.<br />

 ## Settings overview
-- Abilitiy to configure your own setting
+- Ability to configure your own setting
   - Custom config based on the provided template
   - Include a custom path of your own scripts or dpkg packages
 - Automation download of tools from the following categories